OVO (album)

 OVO (also released as OVO: The Millennium Show) is a soundtrack album by English singer-songwriter and musician Peter Gabriel and his eleventh album overall.
-It was released on 12 June 2000 by Real World Records as the soundtrack to the Millennium Dome Show, a multimedia performance show directed by Gabriel and Mark Fisher that ran 999 times at the Millennium Dome in Greenwich, London between 1 January and 31 December 2000.
+It was released on 12 June 2000 by Real World Records as the commissioned work to the Millennium Dome Show, a multimedia performance show that ran 999 times at the Millennium Dome in Greenwich, London between 1 January and 31 December 2000.
+Unlike most albums in his discography, Gabriel delegated some of the lead vocals to other singers, including Elizabeth Fraser, Richie Havens, and Paul Buchanan.

 Background

 Gabriel was already working on the songs for his 2002 album Up, which was slated for release in 2001 at the time, when he started work on OVO: "'Ovo' was going to be a six-month diversion.
 In the end it took two years."
 Initially, work was being done simultaneously on both Up and OVO for a few months, separately by engineers Richard Chappell and Richard Evans (respectively).
 However, in November 1998, both engineers decided to focus on completing the OVO soundtrack, so work on Up was temporarily put on hold.

 Mark Fisher, creative director of the Millennium Dome, had asked Gabriel to write the music for the Millennium Dome Show.
 Gabriel agreed to work on the project as collaborator: "I told Mark if he wanted a full collaborator to create something with a story and visual ideas, then I would love to do it.
 The appeal was that it was a huge project which offered the ability to dream up some crazy things, and there was a budget there to pay for it."
 The bad public image and the problems revolving around the Millennium Dome were taken by Gabriel as a challenge: "I knew what I was walking into and that it was a quite unpopular project.
 But the fact that it was going to be controversial was actually what attracted me."

+Douglas Hodge would join Fisher and Gabriel as a writer in 1998, before being assigned as director in the same year, on the condition that the Walt Disney World Resort near Orlando, Florida would sponsor the show, and later ship the whole stage and set over to the Resort for a future attraction.